Buying a house with mold: What you need to know

 • Difficulty breathing

-Mold can grow in areas you might not even realize, such as HVAC systems, air ducts and carpeting.
-If the mold grows in the air ducts, it spreads the mold throughout the home, making the spread worse and increasing the risk of danger to your family members.
+Mold can grow in unexpected areas like HVAC systems, air ducts, and carpeting.
+If the mold grows in the air ducts, it spreads throughout the home, worsening the spread and increasing the risk to your family members.

-If the mold growth is severe, it can cause thousands of dollars in damage and even make certain systems, such as the HVAC system, stop working.
-Depending on the level of mold damage that occurs, it can even lower the property value of your home.
+If the mold growth is severe, it can cause thousands of dollars in damage and even make systems, such as the HVAC system, stop working.
+Depending on the damage, it can lower the property value of your home.

 Dealing with mold isn’t cheap.
-First, you need a mold inspection to confirm the presence of mold and to create a mold remediation plan.
-A qualified mold inspector will be able to tell you the type of mold in the house and help you determine how best to fix it.
+First, you need a mold inspection to confirm the mold’s presence and create a mold remediation plan.
+A qualified mold inspector will tell you the type of mold in the house and help you determine how best to fix it.

-Mold growth usually occurs because of a leak somewhere in the house.
-For example, if there is mold in the basement, it could be any pipe in the house leaking.
-This could get expensive and time-consuming to figure out where the problem is and what must be done to fix it.
-If the problem is complicated, it could affect other areas of the home too.
+Mold growth usually occurs because of a leak in the house.
+For example, if mold is present in the basement, it could be caused by a pipe leaking in the house.
+Figuring out where the problem is and what needs to be done to fix it can be expensive and time-consuming.
+If the problem is complicated, it could also affect other areas of the home.

-One of the telltale signs that you have mold growth is a musty smell in the air.
-You might also consider the air dank or the feeling in the house seems “earthy.”
-If it’s a mild smell, it might not be as big of a job.
-Still, if the smell is overpowering, it’s a serious issue that might affect the entire house and requires professional care quickly.
+One of the telltale signs that you have mold is a musty smell in the air.
+You also might consider the air dank or earthy.
+It might not be as big of a job if it’s a mild smell.
+If the smell is overpowering, it’s a serious issue that might quickly affect the entire house and require professional care.

 These telltale signs should have you looking for another home fast: